5 Reasons why we need the Blessed Mother

 However, in each concrete case, man has the will to react.
 Man can only obtain all the necessary and opportune graces not to fall however, if he has recourse to Our Lady.
 And that is why we need Our Lady.

-The preceding text is adapted from a lecture given by Prof. Plinio Corrêa de Oliveira.
+This was adapted from a lecture given by Prof. Plinio Corrêa de Oliveira.
 It has been translated and edited for publication without his revision. –Ed.